 Through the live classes and the lab work, Kevin will be available to answer your questions and provide you personalized feedback on your projects.
 He’ll work with you to help you apply data analytics to the real-world challenges you confront daily.
 You will join a hand-selected community of data-driven professionals who share ideas, experience, and “peer review” support.

-Assignment: Jump into the Python vs R debate.
+Assignment #07: Jump into the Python vs. R debate.
 Which tool is better for your organization?
 Why?
 Post your thoughts.

-Assignment: Utilize tools and techniques demonstrated in class to analyze a provided dataset for trends in consumer interest and behaviors that could point Netflix to the next Big Thing in the world of content licensing and distribution.
+Assignment #08: Use the techniques demonstrated in class to analyze a provided dataset for Netflix.
+What trends in consumer interest and behavior do you see?
+Make a slide breaking down your analysis.
+What could point to the next big thing in streaming services?

-Assignment/Final Project: Using a number of data analysis and visualization tools, including spreadsheet tools, R, and Tableau, mine a provided dataset.
-After finding important patterns in the data, create a data visualization that effectively demonstrates contrast, critical chart elements, and refined execution to communicate your insights.
+Final Project: Use your choice of analysis and visualization tools including spreadsheet tools, R, or Tableau to mine a provided dataset.
+Next, create a data visualization to communicate your insights.
+Remember to demonstrate contrast, include critical chart elements, and refine your visuals.

-This assignment will teach you to mine data for insights using tools that range from simplistic to sophisticated.
-In addition, you will learn how to create “client-ready” data visualizations.
+This assignment lets you practice exploring data for actionable insights, using tools ranging from simplistic to sophisticated.
+In addition, you'll create client-ready data visualizations.

 "Kevin's ability to answer questions and help all students regardless of their company size is what I appreciate the most.
 We all have a different story as to why we are taking the class yet this class has highlighted our common goals to learn more and be enlightened by an industry leader.
 It's been an amazing learning experience and I'm happy to be a part of it.
 Thank you so much!"